USS Monterey Illicit Weapons Interdiction

 |Downloads:

-This work, USS Monterey Illicit Weapons Interdiction [Image 5 of 5], by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Monterey Illicit Weapons Interdiction, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 USS Monterey Seizes Illicit Weapons in the North Arabian Sea